 The Journal is indexed by the National Library of Medicine, the Web of Science, and ReadCube.
 In the Web of Science, the JAOA is part of the Core Collection in the Emerging Sources Citation Index, which allows JAOA content to reach a much wider audience than previously possible.

 The Journal is proud to sponsor the annual George W. Northup, DO, Medical Writing Award.
 Award presentation occurs each year at the Annual Business Meeting of the AOA.
 Visit the Northup Award page for a list of past winners.

 Supplements and Web-Based Programs

 Supplements to the JAOA and Web-based programs, which are predominantly supported by educational grants from pharmaceutical companies, comprise topical clinical reviews of evidence-based medicine directed at primary care osteopathic physicians.
 These publications and programs include osteopathic principles and practice when relevant to the focused topic.

 All opinions in the JAOA are those of the authors and not necessarily those of the editors, the AOA, or the institution with which the authors are affiliated, unless expressly stated.
-The JAOA is indexed by the National Library of Medicine.
 No part of the JAOA may be reprinted or reproduced in any form without written permission of the publisher.

 The JAOA has editorial independence from its publisher, the American Osteopathic Association.